pingcap/docs-cn/dashboard/dashboard-overview.md

 ## Access the page

-After logging into TiDB Dashboard, the overview page is entered by default, or you can click **Overview** on the left navigation menu to enter this page:
+After logging in to TiDB Dashboard, the overview page is entered by default, or you can click **Overview** in the left navigation menu to enter this page:

 ![Enter overview page](/media/dashboard/dashboard-overview-access-v650.png)